jfjordanfarr/Symplast/.mdmd/layer-1/00_Overview.md

 # DESIGN BIBLE: PROJECT SYMPLAST

 **High Concept:** A cooperative vehicle-survival sandbox set on a high-energy future Earth.
+The enemy is Entropy.
+It manifests as **Phantom Mass** (logic bloat) and **Viral Scripts** (malicious automation).
+Survival requires rigorous Information Hygiene.
 **Core Thesis:** "Survival is a Manual Override.
 The storm wants to kill you; your machine wants to kill itself to save the frame.
 You are the mediator."
-**The Loop:** Players pilot modular vehicles that must physically latch together ("Tether") to overcome atmospheric drag and weather events, forming temporary, mobile cities. **The Maintenance of Sanity:** Players do not just pilot; they must physically move through their ship to "Prime" inert systems and "Chaperone" (Reset) systems that are becoming hyperexcitable/pathological.
+**The Loop:** Players pilot modular vehicles that must physically latch together ("Tether") to overcome atmospheric drag and weather events, forming temporary, mobile cities. **The Maintenance of Sanity:** Players do not just pilot; they must physically move through their ship to "Prime" inert systems and "Chaperone" (Reset) systems that are becoming hyperexcitable/pathological. **Information Hygiene:** Players must vet the blueprints they download.
+A "High-Efficiency" reactor script might actually be a **Prion**—a hyperexcitable loop that burns out your core to optimize a single metric.

 ---